Skip to main content

 It’s time for the Church to rise up with one voice and tell our government leaders and the rulers of big tech that we refuse to be silenced!

-Feucht told Charisma’s Kathy DeGraw of the “Prophetic Spiritual Warfare” podcast this week that he would be delivering petition signatures to the U.S. Senate soon.
+Feucht told(link is external) Charisma's Kathy DeGraw of the “Prophetic Spiritual Warfare” podcast this week that he would be delivering petition signatures to the U.S. Senate soon.
 Feucht described the dispute over coronavirus measures as spiritual warfare, saying, “Now, more than ever, there really is an agenda from the enemy to come and silence the sound of the church.”

 On Thursday, July 9, Feucht’s political organization, Hold the Line, organized hundreds of people to gather on the Golden Gate bridge to protest restrictions on worship.
-“Our heart in bringing worship outside was taking it to a place where we could have social distancing,” Feucht told a local Fox affiliate.
+“Our heart in bringing worship outside was taking it to a place where we could have social distancing,” Feucht told a local Fox affiliate(link is external).
 But pictures he shared of the event show people crowded together, the vast majority of them not wearing masks.

 Feucht, who is among the religious-right activists who believe the U.S. is about to experience a historic revival, is taking his "Let Us Worship" tour to Washington Square Park in New York City on Saturday, July 18 before traveling to Washington, D.C. with his petition.

-The American Center for Liberty and Justice, the religious-right legal group run by Trump attorneys Jay and Jordan Sekulow, filed a lawsuit this week challenging the ban on singing and chanting.
+The American Center for Liberty and Justice, the religious-right legal group run by Trump attorneys Jay and Jordan Sekulow, filed a lawsuit(link is external) this week challenging the ban on singing and chanting.